BattletechModders/SkillBasedInit/README.md

 ![Tactics Impact Table](tactics_table.png "Tactics Impact on initiative")

 #### Reserve Penalty
 In addition, tactics reduces the impact of the reserve carry over penalty.
 Each time a unit reserves, the number of phases dropped is added to a penalty applied on the following round.
 Each time the phase drop is applied, it is reduced by the tactics skill modifier defined above.
-The phase drop modifier will never be reduced below -1 however.
+A high enough tactics modifier can reduce this penalty to 0.

 Example: A unit reserves 3 times during a round, dropping 5 phases, 3 phases, and 7 phases.
 The reserve penalty applied on the following round would be: